Irreversible entropy production, from quantum to classical: Experimental assessment of quantum entropy production

 The degree of irreversibility arising from such dynamics was quantified by measuring the probability distribution $P(\Sigma)$ of the irreversible entropy production using the Tasaki-Crooks relation in Eq.~\eqref{eq:Crooks}.
-By employing NMR spectroscopy~\cite{Ivan} and the method described in Refs.~\cite{Batalhao2014,Dorner2013,Mazzola2013}, forward and backward work distributions $P_\text{F,B}(W)$ can be determined and, from them, $\beta$, $W$ and $\Delta F$, and hence the entropy produced during each process can be extracted.
+This was assessed using NMR spectroscopy~\cite{Ivan} and the method described in Refs.~\cite{Batalhao2014,Dorner2013,Mazzola2013}.
+From this the forward and backward work distributions $P_\text{F,B}(W)$ can be determined and, from them, $\beta$, $W$ and $\Delta F$, and hence the entropy produced during each process can be extracted.
 The measured nonequilibrium entropy distribution is shown in Fig.~\ref{fig:entropydist}.
 Both positive and negative values occur owing to the stochastic nature of the problem.
 However, the mean entropy production is positive (red arrow) in full agreement with the 2nd law, $\langle \Sigma \rangle \geq 0$.